 Our SENDCO is Miss Bethany Gibson.
-She is completing her National Award for SENCOs and is supported by more experienced SENDCO within the Trust.
-(The Head of School is also an experienced SENDCO of 16 years and provides/offers advice and guidance when needed) Miss Gibson has a consistent track record of supporting SEND pupils well within her classroom, with pupils making consistently good progress.
-Miss Gibson has designated SENDCO time and works closely with our highly experienced Senior Achievement Support Assistant for SEND.
+She has recently completed her National Award for SENCOs and is supported by more experienced SENDCOs within the Trust (The Head of School is also an experienced SENDCO of 16 years and provides/offers advice and guidance when needed).
+Miss Gibson has a consistent track record of supporting pupils with SEND well within her classroom, with pupils making consistently good progress.
+Miss Gibson has designated SENDCO time and works closely with our highly experienced Senior Achievement Support Assistants for SEND.
 Our SASA's are trained in Speech and Language, Precision Reading, Phonics and working with Autistic pupils.
 We also have additional ASA's that work on a 1:1 basis with some pupils who have an Education, Health and Care Plan.
 The needs of these pupils range from speech, communication, mental health and physical.
-ASA's receive specialised training if they ear workign with a physically disabled pupil.
-(Training is provided by the physiotherapy service)
+ASA's receive specialised training if they are working with a physically disabled pupil (Training provided by the physiotherapy service).

 In the last academic year, staff have been trained in using Language in Colour, Graduated Response, Phonics, how to adapt the curriculum to meet needs and Supporting Social, Emotional and Mental Health Needs.
-Training is on-going and covers general as well as specific school based needs.
+Training is on-going and covers general as well as specific school-based needs.